R-15-Ricardo/SilverLight_webapp/README.md

 ## Function

-The server will store in ===session memory=== an `Object` with the file and entry id's as keys that point to arrays of objects or individual objects in the form of
+The server will store in session memory an `Object` with the file and entry id's as keys that point to arrays of objects or individual objects in the form of

 ```js
 {